hypergraph-xyz/cli/README.md

 infrastructure.

 This environment was developed initially for use in scholarly communication but can be applied outside as well.
+Anything that can benefit from a step-by-step approach with provenance pretty much (@chartgerink also hopes to use it for music :musical_keyboard:).

 ## Installation